Glucagon test

 Information for parents, guardians, and carers from Child Health

-You have been given this leaflet as there have been concerns regarding your child’s growth and a Glucagon test is planned.
-If after reading this leaflet you have any further questions, please contact Dolphin Ward on 01227 864052.
+You have been given this leaflet as concerns have been raised about your child’s growth, and a Glucagon test has been planned.
+This leaflet explains the following.

 What is a Glucagon test?

 The pituitary gland is a small pea-sized gland at the base of the brain.
-The pituitary gland produces several hormones important for growth, puberty, and well-being.
+The pituitary gland produces hormones important for growth, puberty, and well-being.

 What is growth hormone?

-Are there alternatives to this test for accurately assessing the levels of growth hormone ?
+Are there alternatives to this test for accurately assessing the levels of growth hormone?

 What happens before my child’s test?